isomerpages/enterprisesg-seeds/_for-tech-startups/Work with us.md

 ##### **2. Identify an institutional investor**
 SEEDS Capital works with 50 co-investment partners i.e., VC firms, that were selected based on their experience and track record in our focus sectors.
 Approach our partners [here](/for-startups/co-investment-partners/all-partners/).

-If you have already identified an investor that is not listed as our appointed co-investment partners, contact us at [seeds@enterprisesg.gov.sg](mailto:seeds@enterprisesg.gov.sg) with the following documents:
+If you have already identified an investor that is not listed as our appointed co-investment partners, contact us at [infohq@sggc.sg](mailto:infohq@sggc.sg) with the following documents:

 **Background information of the co-investor**
 * Ability to contribute to the startup’s growth strategies